 Day 5: Lake Toba - Samosir Island

-An early morning departure from Brastagi to beautiful Lake Toba, the largest lake in Southeast Asia.
-Formed by a prehistoric volcanic eruption, Lake Toba is one of the highest (900m.) and deepest (450 m.) lakes in the world.
-Along the way, visit Sipiso-piso waterfall, Rumah Bolon, and the Batak Palace where the last King reigned until 1949.
-The King's youngest son will share his tale of historical events as well as some very touching personal stories.
-Upon arrival at Lake Toba, we will transfer to a ferry boat for the short crossing to Samosir Island where we will spend the next few nights.
-Overnight in Samosir Island.
+We have an early morning departure from Brastagi to beautiful Lake Toba, the largest lake in Southeast Asia.
+Formed by a prehistoric volcanic eruption, Lake Toba is one of the highest (900m.) and deepest (450m.) lakes in the world.
+Along the way we visit Sipiso-piso waterfall and Rumah Bolon, the Batak Palace where the last King reigned until 1949.
+Upon arrival at Lake Toba, we will transfer to a ferry boat for the short crossing to Samosir Island, where we will spend the next few nights.

-A free day to walk or bike around dramatic scenery of Samosir Island, or just relax and enjoy the view looking out upon this magical crater lake.
-For those interested, you will have the opportunity to enjoy an afternoon walk to spend some time with a local Batak family in their home.
-Overnight on Samosir Island.
+A free day to walk or bike around the dramatic scenery of Samosir Island, or just relax and enjoy the view looking out upon this magical crater lake.
+For those interested, there will be an opportunity to enjoy an afternoon walk to spend some time with a local Batak family in their home.

 Day 8: Minangkabau Highlands - Padang Sidenpuan

 We have an early morning departure from Samosir Island by ferry boat to travel south through the Minangkabau Highlands to the town of Padang Sidenpuan.
 Enroute, we will discover the vast array of agricultural crops grown in this fertile land and visit a traditional market at Balige.
 Arriving in town in the evening, we will take local transport to our restaurant for dinner.